Soerensen42/Hyperopt/README.md

 -USER and NETWORK to ur username and folder with the network (line 26) -The amount of searches if needed (line 12)

-When all is done start Terminal.sh
+When all is done start with '''sbatch Terminal.sh'''

 Changing the Network:
 -Modify the Network Training to be callable as a function returning the value that should be optimised for. (remember optimization always tries to minimize so for accuracy would be something like return(1-accuracy))